-Venus and Adonis: a Solo by Magda Kirk
+Venus and Adonis: Solo Exhibition by Magda Kirk

 For many of us, our earliest memories are related to something physical, often to a bodily experience.
 One's hand sliding through the murky water in a boat on the river in summer, and experiencing the coolness of the water.
 Or the feeling of citric acid that makes the salivary glands in your mouth contract.
 These early experiences are all related to the body.
 But tellingly enough, most of these early childhood memories of the body are really just about one part of the body.
 In the examples given above: the skin of one's hand, or the inside of one's mouth.
 The body as a whole is something we only become aware of later, when we are a little older.
 And even then, we have great difficulty comprehending the body as a whole.
 Perhaps we become fully aware of it when we are confronted with others; with other bodies that are unique just like our own.
 Different and yet somehow the same.